wavefrontHQ/docs/pages/doc/ts_taggify.md

 ## Description

-`taggify()` lets you extract a string from an existing metric name, source name, or point tag value and create a synthetic point tag key value for that particular query.
+`taggify()` lets you extract a string from an existing metric name, source name, or point tag value and create a synthetic point tag key value for that query.

-For example, assume you have a set of metrics that include a customer name in the actual metric name.
+For example, suppose that you have a set of metrics that include a customer name in the actual metric name.
 Each customer has 3 unique metrics associated with it and all metrics are  being reported by a single source:

 ```
 Source="Customer-Example"